-Article 33 Match sheet
+Article 32 Match sheet

-- 33.01 Before each match, each team shall indicate in the relevant match sheet the numbers, surnames, first names, dates of birth and, if applicable, shirt names of the 14 players in the squad, together with the surnames and first names of the officials seated on the substitutes' bench.
-The match sheet must be validated by the competent club official. - 33.02 The numbers on the players' shirts must correspond with the numbers indicated on the match sheet, on which the goalkeepers and team captain must also be identified. - 33.O3 Both teams must submit their validated match sheets at least 60 minutes before kick-off. - 33.04 The maximum number of substitutes permitted per team is nine.
+- 32.01 Before each match, each team shall indicate in the relevant match sheet the numbers, surnames, first names, dates of birth and, if applicable, shirt names of the 12 (finals: 14) players in the squad, together with the surnames and first names of the officials seated on the substitutes' bench.
+The match sheet must be validated by the competent association official. - 32.02 The numbers on the players' shirts must correspond with the numbers indicated on the match sheet, on which the goalkeepers and team captain must also be identified. - 32.O3 Both teams must submit their validated match sheets at least 60 minutes before kick-off. - 32.04 The maximum number of substitutes permitted per team is seven (finals: nine).
 The number of substitutions permitted during a match is unlimited.
-No substitutions are allowed during time-outs. - 33.05 All nine substitutes listed on the match sheet may take part in the match. - 33.06 After the validated match sheets have been submitted by both teams, and if the match has not yet kicked off, no replacement is allowed except in the following cases: - a.
-If any of the players indicated on the match sheet as forming the starting five cannot start the match due to physical incapacity, he may be replaced by one of the substitutes listed on the match sheet.
+No substitutions are allowed during time-outs. - 32.05 All seven (finals: nine) substitutes listed on the match sheet may take part in the match. - 32.06 After the validated match sheets have been submitted by both teams, and if the match has not yet kicked off, no replacement is allowed except in the following cases: - a.
+If any of the players indicated on the match sheet as forming the starting five cannot start the match due to physical incapacity, she may be replaced by one of the substitutes listed on the match sheet.
 The replaced player is taken off the match sheet and the quota of substitute players is reduced accordingly for the match in question. - b.
-If any of the substitutes listed on the match sheet cannot be fielded due to physical incapacity, he may not be replaced, which means that the quota of substitute players is reduced accordingly for the match in question. - c.
-If a goalkeeper listed on the match sheet cannot be fielded due to physical incapacity, he may be replaced by another goalkeeper from the list of 25 players.
+If any of the substitutes listed on the match sheet cannot be fielded due to physical incapacity, she may not be replaced, which means that the quota of substitute players is reduced accordingly for the match in question. - c.
+If a goalkeeper listed on the match sheet cannot be fielded due to physical incapacity, she may be replaced by another goalkeeper from the list of 25 players.

-Article 34 Match protocol
+Article 33 Match protocol